-George Orwell novel 1984 sales soar after Donald Trump took over presidency of USA.
-If it was only traditional media like The Guardian, The Telegraph, Observer, The Sun, The Washington Post, Independent, The Times of India, USA Today, The New York Times and many others, that would see in this phenomena a sign of Orwell dystopia in Trump, I would call it predictable.
+George Orwell novel 1984 sales soar after Donald Trump took over the presidency of the USA.
+If it were only traditional media like The Guardian, The Telegraph, Observer, The Sun, The Washington Post, Independent, The Times of India, USA Today, The New York Times and many others, that would see in this phenomena a sign of Orwell dystopia in Trump, I would call it predictable.
 But such comparison spread around social media as well.
 People obviously recognized harsh, direct and many times not well-thought language as a repetition of famous “newspeak” from Orwell novel.

 We as human beings all try to develop newspeak, a discourse, a meme-complex that could reproduce faster, more accurate and more abundant than the one from competitors.
 We all construct reality with words.
-Or, to be more accurate, as genes use us for their reproduction and selection of fittest genes, memes use us for similar reproduction on memetic level.
-As long as such memes seek for support (reproduction) on memetic level only, even those memes that contradict reality most, cannot cause much harm.
+Or, to be more accurate, as genes use us for their reproduction and selection of fittest genes, memes use us for similar reproduction on the memetic level.
+As long as such memes seek for support (reproduction) on a memetic level only, even those memes that contradict reality most cannot cause much harm.
 It is only when memes are enforced by collective power, then comes 1984.

-But what about the fact that Trump has authority to convert memes into actions?
+But what about the fact that Trump has the authority to convert memes into actions?
 Does that not prove that he can make all people think what “his memes” think?
 Fortunately not.
 He can enforce certain memes into laws, but that would influence thinking only if supported by collective in such a way, that even thinking about such laws as he thought would be enforced.
-As already said there are institutions that fight for humanity in the name of humanity/collective that are trying to achieve such Orwellian dystopia, but not Trump.
-He said and is saying many nonsenses, uttered many contradictions, he might even enforce some counterproductive laws that would come from his non-diplomatic and often not well advised memetic environment, but such stupidities are not only evolutionary harmless, but predictable and even necessary.
+As already said, some institutions fight for humanity in the name of humanity/collective that is trying to achieve such Orwellian dystopia, but not Trump.
+He said and is saying many nonsenses, uttered many contradictions, he might even enforce some counterproductive laws that would come from his non-diplomatic and often not well-advised memetic environment.
+Still, such stupidities are not only evolutionary harmless, but predictable and even necessary.